Hotel Story (“I haunt” Series)

 Hotel night

 A short purr pierced my eardrum.
-I found the culprit, the monumental armoire, holding my stuff.
+I found the culprit.
+The monumental armoire, holding my stuff.
 Thank God, since nowhere would have been more terrifying.
-But oh, my poor garments kept hostages in that black hole!
+But oh, my poor garments kept hostages in that black hole.
 I felt like jumping to retrieve them.

-My bemused senses floated, physical marrow tranquilized to a weird fluidity.
+My senses floated, bemused.
+Physical marrow tranquilized.
+To a weird fluidity.

-Celestial cherubs stare, caught in panels of dark oak, forbidden to cry.
-The French armoire mourns from backstage, while the curtain glides its folds shut, into a compassionate glowing screen.
+Cherubs stare, caught in panels of dark oak, forbidden to cry.
+The French armoire mourns from backstage, while the curtain glides its folds shut.
+Into a compassionate screen.

 End of show?
-No, the beginning of a harrowing scene.
+No. The beginning of a harrowing scene.
 Does the ingenue play a nymph?
 Iphigenia, Desdemona, what part?
 And why the shadow refuses spectators?
-Is the girl… I?
+Is the girl … I?

 The clock

-Without a reason, these questions hailed my intuition.
-“Well now, dear lady boudoir, or gentleman den, I opened my sensors.
-Are you happy?”
+“Well now, dear lady boudoir, or gentleman den, see?
+I opened my sensors.
+Are you … happy?”
 I said or thought these words.

 . . .